United Nations Association – UK: Publications

 UNA-UK's flagship magazine, previously titled New World, provides news, analysis and commentary on a broad spectrum of UN issues.
-The magazine has a specialist readership of approximately 20,000 individuals and organisations in 100 countries: readers include academic institutions, some 10,000 students and young professionals, NGOs and think tanks.
+The magazine has a specialist readership of approximately 20,000 individuals and organizations in 100 countries: readers include academic institutions, some 10,000 students and young professionals, NGOs and think tanks.

 The association has been publishing news on the UN since it was founded and has been producing New World in its current form since the 1970s.
 It is currently published four times a year, in print and online.
 Past issues of New World are available on UNA-UK's website.

 New World Double Issue - Autumn/Winter 2013To coincide with UN Day 2013, UNA-UK released a double issue of New World.
 The Autumn issue seeks to scope out the future trends and challenges set to feature on the UN's agenda in the coming years, and the role the organization may play in shaping them.